seL4/docs/Developing/Building/index.md

 The seL4 build system refers to a collection of CMake scripts that manage:
 - system configuration: Configuration options such as platform flags and application settings.
 - dependency structures: Tracking build order dependencies
-- builds: Generating binary artifacts that can then be deployed on hardare.
+- builds: Generating binary artifacts that can then be deployed on hardware.

 The following documentation covers how to use the seL4 build system to: